Standard Chartered Great City Race runners

 Start Fundraising

-The official race beneficiary for the Standard Chartered Great City Race is Futuremakers, a global initiative to tackle inequality and promote greater economic inclusion for young people.
+The official race beneficiary of the Standard Chartered Great City Race is the Standard Chartered Foundation.

-Why not support Futuremakers and do your bit to help?
-Follow the five steps below to get involved.
+Do your bit to help - follow the five steps below to get involved.

 1. Choose your cause

-Once you’ve secured your spot in the Standard Chartered Great City Race, choose to raise money for Futuremakers or another or cause you’re passionate about.
+Once you’ve secured your spot in the Standard Chartered Great City Race, choose to raise money for the Standard Chartered Foundation or another or cause you’re passionate about.
 This way you can connect with would-be donors and explain how your fundraising will help the charity.

 2. Set up a fundraising page